 Marcus and Amalia Wallenberg Foundation was created by a donation from the bank director Jacob Wallenberg in 1960.

 The original endowment was SEK 442,000.
-Since its establishment, the Foundation has awarded grants of about SEK 1.4 billion.
+Since its establishment, the Foundation has awarded grants of SEK 1.5 billion.

 Focus on the humanities

 The Foundation primarily grants funding for the humanities and learning.
 The Foundation prioritizes projects that include new research areas and research of a cross-border nature, preferably with a focus on IT and digital media.

 Grants within children’s activities can be applied for by non-profit companies and organizations as well as associations that conduct activities for children up to 18 years.

 The Foundation mainly funds projects of high scientific potential and provides individual support to outstanding scientists.
 The Foundation also initiates programs to support children’s activities and, from time to time, also initiates scholarship programs.